-In most cases, doctors can diagnose Dupuytren's contracture by the look and feel of your hands.
+In most cases, Dupuytren contracture can be diagnosed by the look and feel of the hands.
 Other tests are rarely necessary.

-Your doctor will compare your hands to each other and check for puckering on the skin of your palms.
-He or she will also press on parts of your hands and fingers to check for toughened knots or bands of tissue.
+Health care providers compare the hands with each other and check for puckering on the skin of the palms.
+They also press on parts of the hands and fingers to check for hard knots or bands of tissue.

-Your doctor also might check to see if you can put your hand flat on a tabletop or other flat surface.
-Not being able to fully flatten your fingers indicates you have Dupuytren's contracture.
+Another test for Dupuytren contracture involves putting the palm of the hand flat on a tabletop or other flat surface.
+Not being able to fully flatten your fingers means you might need treatment.

 If the disease progresses slowly, causes no pain and has little impact on your ability to use your hands for everyday tasks, you might not need treatment.
-Instead, you can wait and see if Dupuytren's contracture progresses.
+Instead, you can wait to see if Dupuytren contracture progresses.
 You may wish to follow the progression with a tabletop test, which you can do on your own.

 Treatment involves removing or breaking apart the cords that are pulling your fingers toward your palm.
 This can be done in several ways.
 The choice of procedure depends on the severity of your symptoms and other health problems you may have.

-This technique uses a needle, inserted through your skin, to puncture and break the cord of tissue that's contracting a finger.
+This technique uses a needle, inserted through numbed skin, to puncture and break the cord of tissue that's contracting a finger.
 Contractures often recur but the procedure can be repeated.

-The main advantages of the needling technique are that there is no incision, it can be done on several fingers at the same time, and usually very little physical therapy is needed afterward.
-The main disadvantage is that it can't be used in some places in the finger because it could damage a nerve or tendon.
+The needling technique has several advantages.
+There are no large cuts to heal.
+It can be done on several fingers at the same time.
+It can be done in the office setting instead of the operating room.
+A disadvantage is that it can't be used in some places in the finger because it could damage a nerve or tendon.

-In some severe cases, especially if surgery has failed to correct the problem, surgeons remove all the tissue likely to be affected by Dupuytren's contracture, including the attached skin.
-In these cases a skin graft is needed to cover the open wound.
+In some severe cases, surgeons remove all the tissue likely to be affected by Dupuytren contracture, including the attached skin.
+In these cases, a skin graft is needed to cover the open wound.
 This surgery is the most invasive option and has the longest recovery time.
-People usually require months of intensive physical therapy afterward.

 Lifestyle and home remedies

-If you have mild Dupuytren's contracture, you can protect your hands by:
+If you have mild Dupuytren contracture, you can protect your hands by:

 Preparing for your appointment